renierts/PyRCN-Benchmark/README.md

 that you have a valid Python distribution installed on your system.
 Here, at least Python 3.8 is required.

+Next, you need to clone the repository. please note that we require the remote repository PyESN to be cloned as well.
+To do so, please clone the repository using `clone --recurse-submodules https://github.com/TUD-STKS/PyRCN-Benchmark.git`.
+In that way, the directory `PyESN` does not remain empty.

 You can then call `run_jupyter-lab.ps1` or `run_jupyter-lab.sh`.
 This will install a new [Python venv](https://docs.python.org/3/library/venv.html), which is our recommended way of getting started.